Sokkhey/DS_Projects/Naïve Bees: Predict Species from Images/README.md

 This project is the second part of a series of projects that walk through working with image data, building classifiers using traditional techniques, and leveraging the power of deep learning for computer vision.

-Before taking this project, it will help to have completed Naïve Bees: Image Loading and Processing.
+Before taking this project, it will help to have completed **Naïve Bees: Image Loading and Processing**.

 # Project Tasks
 1. Import Python libraries